SiideCode/LuauScript/PLANNEDSTUFF.md

 ## Structures

-type keyword structs should allow non-anonymous struct declarations inside of them, that should also be separated with ";" from other struct members (mostly for consistency with all of the other struct fields).
+structs should allow non-anonymous struct declarations inside of them, that should also be separated with ";" from other struct members (mostly for consistency with all of the other struct fields).
 Example:

 ``` unknown
 package;